-Our NN-based method has the same structure as the ones presented in our previous work~\cite{Wu2021RobotFE}.
-Based on this method, we expand the experiment to the new generation system, dVRK-Si, and introduce multiple baseline methods for comparison.
-We derive the relation between free-space joint angle/velocity and joint torque from the previous data and use this relation to estimate the in-contact joint torque.
-We train a Long Short-Term Memory (LSTM) based network to take in free-space joint angles and velocities, and predict the torques for each joint of the dVRK classic and dVRK-Si.
-We use L2 loss between the predicted and measured free space torque.
+Our learning-based method follows the structure from our previous work~\cite{Wu2021RobotFE}.
+We train an LSTM network to take free-space joint angles and velocities as input and estimate the free-space torques for each joint of the dVRK Classic and dVRK-Si.
+We use L2 loss to compare the estimated and measured free-space torques.
 The LSTM network architecture is shown in Fig.~\ref{fig:lstm}.

+We then estimate the external Cartesian force exerted on the robot instrument tip when in contact with the environment using the following equation:

-The training dataset lasts 50 minutes and comprises free space tele-operated motions of the Patient Side Manipulator.
-The dataset is divided into 80\% for training, 10\% for validation, and 10\% for testing.
+The free-space training datasets for both the dVRK Classic and dVRK-Si PSM are each collected through teleoperation for approximately 50 minutes, with the robots moving without contacting the environment.
+We split the datasets into 80\% for training, 10\% for validation, and 10\% for testing.